Hyperfinite graphings and combinatorial optimization: Introduction

 Let $X$ and $Y$ be standard probability spaces, and let $\phi:~X\to Y$ be a measure preserving map.
 By definition, we can {\it pull back} a measurable subset $Y'\subseteq Y$: the set $\phi^{-1}(Y')$ is measurable in $X$ and has the same measure as $Y'$.
 It is a lot more troublesome to {\it push forward} a measurable subset $X'\subseteq X$: the image $\phi(X')$ may not be measurable, and its measure may certainly differ from the measure of $X'$.

 On the other hand, if we have a measure $\mu$ on $X$ (possibly different from the probability measure of $X$), then we can push it forward by the formula $\mu^\phi(Y')=\mu(\phi^{-1}(Y'))$.

-So if we really have to push forward a subset of $X$, we would like to ``approximate'' it in a suitable sense by a measure, and push forward this measure to $Y$.
+So if we really have to push forward a subset of $X$, we would like to ``encode'' it in a suitable sense by a measure, and push forward this measure to $Y$.
 Then, of course, we still face the task to ``distill'' a subset of $Y$ from this measure on $Y$.
+Measures can be pulled back from $Y$ to $X$, at least if they have a density function $f$, using $f^\phi(x)=f(\phi(x))$.

 This vague description may sound familiar to a basic technique in combinatorial optimization: linear relaxation.
 (It is also similar to ``fuzzy sets'', which is a related setup.)
 The goal of this paper is to show that this analogy is in fact much more relevant than it seems.
-We show how some important results in graph limit theory (like invariance of hyperfiniteness under local isomorphism), can be reformulated as infinite versions of natural combinatorial optimization problems, and how one can prove them by extending well-known proof techniques from the finite case to the infinite.
+We show how some important results in graph limit theory (like invariance of hyperfiniteness under local isomorphism), can be reformulated as infinite versions of natural combinatorial optimization problems, and how one can prove them by extending well-known proof techniques for the ``distillation'' of a set from a measure from the finite case to the infinite.
 (Since the proof for the infinite case is described in \cite{Hombook}, we only sketch it here.)